reactioncommerce/reaction-docs/developer/contributing/styleguide.md

 Other Reaction-specific rules are checked using various linting libraries.
 Find all the rules in the code:

-- [`.eslintrc`](https://github.com/reactioncommerce/reaction/blob/master/.eslintrc) - [ESLint](http://eslint.org) checks JavaScript style, including [ES2015](https://docs.meteor.com/packages/ecmascript.html#Supported-ES2015-Features), React and Babel.
+- [`@reactioncommerce/eslint-config`](https://github.com/reactioncommerce/reaction-eslint-config) - This Reaction Commerce [ESLint](http://eslint.org) config checks JavaScript style, including [ES2015](https://docs.meteor.com/packages/ecmascript.html#Supported-ES2015-Features), React and Babel, across all Reaction apps.
 - [`.jsbeautifyrc`](https://github.com/reactioncommerce/reaction/blob/master/.jsbeautifyrc) - [JS Beautifier](jsbeautifier.org) automates code formatting
 - [`.editorconfig`](https://github.com/reactioncommerce/reaction/blob/master/.editorconfig) - [Editor Config](https://editorconfig.org/) standardizes file formatting

-To see the rules in action, run `eslint .` from the command line or use [ESLint code editor tools](https://eslint.org/docs/user-guide/integrations).
+To see the rules in action, run `npm run lint` or `npx eslint .` from the command line or use [ESLint code editor tools](https://eslint.org/docs/user-guide/integrations).

 💡 **ProTip!** If you're using [Atom](https://atom.io/), like the Core team, you can install all the necessary tools in one line:  `apm install editorconfig atom-beautify linter linter-eslint linter-markdown linter-jsonlint linter-docker`